 Objective Action Item Suggested completion timeframe Progress Comments - key activities/accomplishments since last quarterly report RMNCAH : Impact Ensure that essential RMNCAH services are sustained and implemented whilst using COVID-19 sensitive guidelines during the pandemic Q4 2022 No progress reported RMNCAH : Optimise quality of care Investigate and address the reasons for the lack of reported data on vitamin A coverage Q2 2019 No progress reported NTDs Recognising the negative impact of COVID-19 on the 2020 MDA coverage, ensure that NTD interventions including MDAs, vector control and Morbidity Management and Disability Prevention are sustained and implemented whilst using Covid-19 sensitive guidelines during the pandemic.
-This includes prioritizing key necessary catch up activities including mobilizing resources for NTDs including for community based distribution Q4 2022 The country is conducting NTD routine activities whilst respecting COVID-19 preventive measures and is in the process of preparing a confirmation mapping of lymphatic filariasis as well as the MDA for Soil Transmitted Helminths, Schistosomiasis and Lymphatic Filariasis to be conducted early next year
+This includes prioritizing key necessary catch up activities including mobilizing resources for NTDs including for community based distribution Q4 2022 The country is conducting NTD routine activities whilst respecting COVID-19 preventive measures.
+MDA preparations are ongoing but will depend on funds availability.
+Another round of MDA is planned in August 2022.